realworldocaml/book/book/gadts/README.md

-In order to be exhaustive, we need the types that are exposed to be definitively different, which would be the case if we defined them as variants with different names, as we did in our example.
+In order to be exhaustive, we need the types that are exposed to be definitively different, which would be the case if we defined them as variants with differently named tags, as we did originally.

-The reason for this is that types that are appear to be different in an interface may in actual fact be the same, as shown by the following.
+The reason for this is that types that appear to be different in an interface may turn out to be the same in the implementation, as we can see below.

 ```ocaml env=main
 module M : sig